Sarthaksm07/Portfolio_website/README.md

 # Portfolio_website
-Project of a Portfolio website using HTML, CSS, and JS
+A Portfolio website using HTML, CSS, and JS